sllurp/sllurp/README.md

 # sllurp

+**IMPORTANT:** This is beta-quality software that changes frequently.
+Use at your own risk.

 This repository began in August 2013 as a snapshot of the dormant [LLRPyC project][]'s [code][] on SourceForge.
 It has been updated to work with Impinj Speedway readers (and probably still other readers), and to provide a simple